WooCommerce vs Shopify:

 Through WooCommerce you can do the sale of both physical and digital products.
 You can add products at a regular pace in your store setup at WooCommerce.
 As WooCommerce has a WordPress-centric user interface, it allows the store owner to keep a record of stock-level.
 WooCommerce makes it easy to manage day-to-day inventory.

 WordPress is having mobile-friendly designs and themes and it is responsive on mobiles.
-As now search engines love to rank higher those sites that are optimized for mobiles.
+As of now, search engines love to rank higher on those sites that are optimized for mobiles.